Whats new in 2210

 New settings for Device Firmware Configuration Interface (DFCI) profiles on Windows devices

 There are new DFCI (Device Firmware Configuration Interface) settings available.
 Cameras (Front camera, Infrared camera, Rear camera), Radios (WWAN, NFC) and Ports (SD).
-How you can select them I will show you know.
+How you can select them I will show you now.

 Connect Chrome OS devices in Intune (public preview)

-Now in public preview, you can establish a connection between the Google Admin console and Microsoft Endpoint Manager admin console.
-You will see some basic informations and you can trigger actions like restart, wipe or lost mode.
+Now in public preview, you can establish a connection between the Google Admin console and Microsoft Intune admin center.
+You will see some basic information and you can trigger actions like restart, wipe or lost mode.

 • You can create the connection in the Tenant Administration in the Chrome Enterprise section.